7 Steps to Planning The Perfect Opening Event in New Orleans

 6) Promote Your Event

 If you want to throw a good opening event, it’s not enough to just throw up an invitation on Facebook.
 You have to put in the work by reaching out to news publications, reporters, bloggers, influencers, and your potential customers.
 Ideally, you’ve already collected a list of names and emails of people who are excited about your business.
 Reach out to them directly and send them a personal invitation.
 Make the invitation fun, catchy, and sharable.
 You want your opening event to spread by word of mouth because friends trust each other more than they trust new businesses.

 That being said, make sure to use social media as much as you can without bombarding your audience.
 Facebook is a great place for you to put all of the opening event information, answer questions, and build excitement.
 Tweet out details as the event nears, post high-quality pictures on Instagram to let people know what they can expect, and make sure to use hashtags.

 What good is an opening event if you don’t use it to propel your business forward?
 Before or during the event, capture as much information about your guests as you can:

 - Phone number

 Use their information to follow up with them after the event.
-Only follow up sparingly, as most people don’t like to be bombarded with constant marketing.
+As a New Orleans Web Design and Marketing agency, we understand the desire to make the most out of these opportunities to communicate with potential customers.
+But only follow up sparingly, as most people don’t like to be bombarded with constant marketing.
 Add them to your newsletter or marketing funnels and work to convert partygoers into customers.

 These 7 steps aren’t set in stone.
 For each event, base your planning off what’s best for your business and brand.
 However, if you remember these guidelines, planning your opening event won’t be such an overwhelming task.